-The beginner should be taught that he must either feel or hear every respiration made by the patient, the mere watching for thoracic and abdominal movements being quite an inadequate safeguard; for these movements continue for a time after obstruction to the upper airpassages has taken place.
+either feel or hear every respiration made by the patient, the mere watching for thoracic and abdominal movements being quite an inadequate safeguard; for these movements continue after obstruction to the upper air-passages has taken place.

-Stertor is the sound produced by partial obstruction in the airway, and all forms of stertorous breathing must therefore be abolished directly they arise.
+Stertor is the sound produced by partial obstruction, and all forms of stertorous breathing must, therefore, be abolished directly they arise.
+Varying degrees of venous congestion and cyanosis are produced by obstructed breathing.
+If nasal respiration be inadequate to preserve a good colour, the mouth must be opened and a small prop inserted between the teeth or gums.

 To correct stertorous breathing, the chin must be raised, and the mandible (lower jaw) must be pushed forward, and maintained in that position by digital pressure upon the ramus, in order to carry the base of the tongue away from the pharynx.
-The mandible must also be kept in the central facial axis, as its slight lateral displacement is often responsible for obstruction to breathing, owing to the tonsil of the same side being pressed backwards into the airway between the tongue and pharyngeal wall.
-If pushing the mandible well forward does not relieve stertor, the posture of the head must be altered, the latter perhaps being turned more to the side, perhaps extended farther backwards, until, by the clearer sound of the breathing, it becomes obvious that the airway is free again.
-If stertor still persist, the tongue itself should be gently drawn forward with a tongue-clip.
+The mandible must also be kept in the central facial axis, as its slight lateral displacement is often responsible for obstruction to breathing, owing to the tonsil of the same side being then pressed backwards into the airway against the tongue and pharyngeal wall.

+If pushing the mandible well forward does not relieve stertor, the posture of the head must be altered, the latter perhaps being turned more to the side, perhaps extended farther backwards, until, by the altered sound of the breathing, it becomes obvious that the airway is clear again.
+If stertor still persist, the tongue itself should be gently drawn forward; and if this give no relief, the throat must be sponged out with damp honeycomb sponges, etc.

-A strong vapour must, of course, be withheld and weakened when it has produced laryngeal spasm.
-Fluid of any kind must be ejected from the larynx by removal of the anæsthetic and encouraging a cough, or by drawing the tongue forward and sponging the throat.
-If a moderate amount of blood has blocked the larynx, a honeycomb sponge held in forceps should be passed into the back of the throat and rotated quickly, which will usually draw the clot out from the larynx and trachea.
+A strong vapour must, of course, be withheld and weakened when it has produced laryngeal spasm; even a spot of fluid of any kind must be ejected from the larynx by removal of the anæsthetic and encouraging a cough, or by drawing the tongue forward and sponging the throat.
+If a moderate amount of blood has blocked the larynx, a honeycomb sponge should be passed into the back of the throat and rotated quickly, which will usually draw the clot out from the larynx and trachea.